Qatar deploys ex-spies to blunt German’s World Cup criticism | WTOP News

 Project Riverbed ran from January 2012 to mid-2014 and “successfully employed complex traditional intelligence tradecraft to target individuals within Zwanziger’s circle of influence and modify sentiment associated with the Qatar World Cup,” according to one document summarizing the Riverbed effort reviewed by the AP.

-“The interaction always portrayed a consistent message: the 2022 World Cup in Qatar was good for business, brought together the Middle East and the West, and was good for the world,” the report said.
-GRA said in a report that there were “thousands” of these interactions with Zwanziger’s network.
+“These various interactions lasted seconds, minutes, or hours,” the report said.
+“Regardless of the time invested, the interaction always portrayed a consistent message: the 2022 World Cup in Qatar was good for business, brought together the Middle East and the West, and was good for the world.”

+GRA said in a report that there were “thousands” of these interactions with Zwanziger’s network, and that it employed a “multi-pronged approach” focused on four targets – FIFA and its associates, the German soccer federation and associates, the international football community and Zwanziger’s own family — who would then unwittingly pass the pro-Qatar message on to Zwanziger.

+“This is certainly something that goes well beyond any lobbying we expected,” Zwanziger’s attorney, Hans-Jörg Metz, told the AP.

 Despite the fiscal constraints, GRA said Riverbed was a success.